 Technological improvements have allowed lawyers to practice in nontraditional settings.
 From homes to beaches to shared office suites, lawyers can get more and more work done without secretaries, dictaphones and law libraries.
 As to shared office suites, choices in Louisiana are ever increasing (Regus Virtual Office and LaunchPad are just two examples).

 What ethical issues arise when lawyers take advantage of shared office space?
 The Louisiana State Bar Association Rules of Professional Conduct Committee addressed these issues in a public advisory opinion entitled “Sharing Office Space with Non-Lawyers.”
 LSBA Public Op.
 08-RPCC-017 (2008).
-The take away is this: lawyers may share office space with nonlawyers, but must (1) assure confidentiality, professional independence, and (2) must avoid assisting in the unauthorized practice of law, avoid improper business transactions with clients and avoid solicitation and paid referrals.
+The take away from the opinion is this: a lawyer may share office space with nonlawyers, but must (1) assure confidentiality and professional independence, and (2) avoid assisting in the unauthorized practice of law, avoid improper business transactions with clients and avoid solicitation and paid referrals.

 As to confidentiality, a lawyer must avoid disclosure of confidential information at “leak points” such as shared printers, copiers and fax machines.
-Lawyers should avoid using shared paper file storage areas (they should probably avoid paper file storage).
-Lawyers should use great care employing, and then must adequately train, any support staff as to handling confidential information.
+A lawyer should avoid using shared paper file storage areas (they should probably avoid paper file storage).
+A lawyer should use great care employing, and then must adequately train, any support staff as to handling confidential information.
 See Louisiana Rule 5.3.